Lopes-debug/If_py/README.md

-Learning about If in Python.
+Learning about 'If' in Python.